Rayan84/private-events/README.md

 # Rails Association Project

-This project involves dive into ActiveRecord’s associations, one of the best features it offers, laying out the data architecture.
+This project involves diving into ActiveRecord’s associations, one of the best features it offers, laying out the data architecture.

 We created private-events application in which, users can create events, attend events and specify their dates and locations.